PAY 2 PLAY

 In the beautiful coastal city of Recife, Brazil - a world capital for sex tourism - a couple of determined women decided they would try to break the cycle of domestic violence and get kids off the streets.
 Hummingbird goes onto the streets and sees the harsh reality these kids face and shows how these programs help break the cycle, using what they call the pedagogy of affection.

 The film follows the story of Adriana, a girl who left home at the age of six and had a daughter at age 11.
 After seeing the cycle that leads kids to the street, these women began addressing family issues at the root of the problem and working with both the mind and body to overcome their trauma.

 FREE FOR ALL!

-Free for All! follows filmmaker John Ennis' journey to find out if the process for electing our leaders was secure after what he felt was the disastrous election of 2008.
+Free for All! follows filmmaker John Ennis' journey to find out if the process for electing our leaders was secure.
 What he found throughout his investigative journey around pivotal swing state Ohio was a systematic breakdown in the electoral process.